Antarctica is headed for a climate tipping point by 2060, with catastrophic melting if carbon emissions aren’t cut quickly | Science-Environment

 The tipping point Antarctica has several protective ice shelves that fan out into the ocean ahead of the continent's constantly flowing glaciers, slowing the land-based glaciers' flow to the sea.
 But those shelves can thin and break up as warmer water moves in under them.

-As ice shelves break up, that can expose towering ice cliffs that may not be able to stand on their own.
+As ice shelves break up, they can expose towering ice cliffs that may not be able to stand on their own.

 When the ice cliffs get too tall to support themselves, they can collapse catastrophically, accelerating the rate of ice flow to the ocean.